 The Gruesome Past of Bangkok’s Wat Saket

-For many people, Wat Saket or The Golden Mount as it’s more commonly known is a must-see when visiting Bangkok.
-With it’s temple sitting high atop an 80-foot human-made mound the Golden Mount offers views as far as the eye can see and its huge golden chedi sparkles in the sunlight.
-But what many of the thousands of visitors that flock to the ancient site don’t know is that it was home to one of Bangkok’s most gruesome episodes.
+For many people, Wat Saket, or The Golden Mount as it’s more commonly known is a must-see when visiting Bangkok.
+With its temple sitting high atop an 80-foot human-made mound the Golden Mount offers views as far as the eye can see.
+Its huge golden chedi sparkles in the sunlight.
+But what thousands of visitors that flock to the ancient site don’t know is that it is home to one of Bangkok’s most gruesome episodes.

 A Final Resting Place

 The exact date of the temple is unknown but was completed sometime during the Ayutthaya period which lasted from 1350 to 1767.
-The exact date of the temple is unknown but was completed sometime during the Ayutthaya period which lasted from 1350 to 1767.
-Upon arrival at wat Saket the base of the mound that house the temple gives a glimpse of its ancient use with its creepy looking cemetery.
+Upon arrival at Wat Saket, the base of the mound that houses the temple gives a glimpse of its ancient use with its creepy-looking cemetery.

 The Plague of Bangkok

 As with all plagues, it’s the more impoverished people that are the most likely to suffer.
-The Plague of Bangkok was no different, and soon the bodies of the poor were piling up inside the temple grounds waiting to be cremated, or as was mentioned earlier to be offered up as food for animals.
-The most common animal that benefitted from such a practice was the city’s wild vultures that lined the temples outwall.
+The Plague of Bangkok was no different.
+Soon the bodies of the poor were piling up inside the temple grounds waiting to be cremated, or as was mentioned earlier to be offered up as food for animals.
+The most common animal that benefitted from such a practice was the city’s wild vultures that lined the temple’s outwall.

 The Vultures of Wat Saket

-Other eyewitness reports soon tell of a horrific scene of flesh and bones with vultures gorging on bodies that were stockpiled around the temples grounds.
-For weeks and weeks, as more bodies kept entering the temple, the vultures ate and ate, their bodies immune to the deadly virus.
-The sound of flesh being ripped from the bone filled the hot, dry air as vultures fought over the juiciest pieces.
+Other eyewitness reports soon tell of a horrific scene of flesh and bones with vultures gorging on bodies that were stockpiled around the temple grounds.
+For weeks, as more bodies entered the temple, the vultures ate and ate, their bodies immune to the deadly virus.
+The sound of ripping flesh filled the hot, dry air as vultures fought over the juiciest pieces.

-No one knows the exact amount of Bangkokians that died during the 1820 outbreak, but estimates put the figure somewhere between 30,000 to 60,000.
-The virus, which was later to be discovered as cholera, returned to Bangkok every year for 80 years claiming the lives of 1 in 10 Bangkokians.
+No one knows the exact amount of Bangkokians that died during the 1820 outbreak.
+Some estimates put the figure somewhere between 30,000 to 60,000.
+The virus, which was later to be discovered as cholera, returned to Bangkok every year for 80 years.
+In total it claimed the lives of 1 in 10 Bangkokians.
 Nobody can ever be sure how many bodies were taken by the vultures of Bangkok but the memory will live long in the history of Bangkok.